 Carmen Chiong (United States) has a BS in Business from UC, Berkeley and an MBA in Finance from the University of San Francisco.
 Carmen and her family immigrated to San Francisco at an early age from Lima, Peru.
 She has over 25 years of experience working for NGOs and other nonprofit organizations in women’s human rights, youth, education, affordable housing, and economic development; both in the SF Bay Area and in New York which was home for 15 years.
 Carmen’s career in accounting, finance, and management includes: Controller and Administrative Director of Equality Now, Fiscal Officer for MADRE, Controller for Ms. Foundation, and five years as Director of Finance for WEDO.
 Her commitment to activism includes serving as Board Member and Treasurer of the Audre Lorde Project and several other organizations in New York.
 Based again in the SF Bay Area, Carmen is a Treasurer on the Board of Lavender Seniors.
-She is also currently a Finance and Accounting Consultant and employed by Nonprofit Suite providing accounting, finance, and consulting services to nonprofits.
+Currently, she is the Finance Director of The Mentoring Center.

 Sayida Vanenburg (Netherlands) received her master’s degree in International Management from the Radboud University.
 During her studies she was the Dutch Youth Delegate to the UN Commission on Sustainable Development.
 She started her career in the field of corporate social responsibility/ sustainability namely at Dutch multinationals.
 She contributed to the development and implementation of sustainability strategies and programs on all three P’s (planet, people and profit).
 She consciously expanded her horizon to Operational Excellence as these fields of expertise can strengthen each other.
 Sayida is active on the grassroots and strategic level.
 She is passionate about continuous learning and developing and therefore actively involved in capacity building from youngsters in the Netherlands to (young) men and women in South Africa.
 She is a member of the Worldconnectors, an international think tank whose aim is working towards a just, sustainable, inclusive and peaceful world.